Skip to main content

 • Quake-style workflow.

-• There’s an engine executable in the root folder, accompanied by game folders and a base folder.
+• There’s an engine executable in the root folder, accompanied by game folders and an engine folder.

-• The base folder contains base engine assets, e.g. a β€œmissing model” model, a β€œmissing texture” texture and whatnot.
+• The engine folder contains base engine assets, e.g. a β€œmissing model” model, a β€œmissing texture” texture and whatnot.

 • Each game/mod folder contains a configuration file that describes it as well as its plugins and dependencies.